-Generous gifts of endowment from alumni, parents, faculty and friends—and careful stewardship of their investments—are a vital component of Saint Mary's financial stability.
+Generous gifts of endowment from alumni, parents, and friends—and careful stewardship of their investments—are a vital component of Saint Mary's financial stability.

 What is the endowment?

 The endowment is composed of assets that are invested for the long term to support the College's educational purposes.
-As the cornerstone of the College's financial stability, the endowment provides program support funding that is not dependent upon enrollment, tuition or annual giving.
+As the cornerstone of the College's financial stability, the endowment provides program support funding that is not dependent upon enrollment, tuition, or annual giving.

-The College's endowment consists of approximately 300 individual funds established to support scholarships, professorships, programs and College priorities.
+The College's endowment consists of approximately 300 individual funds established to support scholarships, professorships, programs, and College priorities.
 It includes both donor-restricted assets and assets designated by the Board of Trustees to function as endowment.

 How does the College invest its funds?

 Actual investments within these categories are made with multiple investment managers upon recommendation from the College's investment consultant, Wilshire Associates, and upon approval of the Investment Committee of the Board of Trustees.
-College financial staff, Wilshire Associates staff and the Investment Committee monitor the performance of individual managers and make adjustments as necessary.
+College financial staff, Wilshire Associates staff, and the

 Is there an optimal size for the College's endowment?